-4.4.2 Mean Cell Capacity
+4.4.2 Mean cell capacity

-The mean cell capacity depends on the cell radius, the thermal Noise and the total transmitting power of the base station.
+The mean cell capacity (in terms of number of mobiles) depends on the cell radius, the thermal noise and the total transmitting power of the base station.

-The figure 4.1 shows the influence of the cell radius ( X axis $R_c$ in Km) and the BS transmitting power limitation on the cell capacity (curves drawn for $5W < P{max} < \infty$ ).
-Since the transmitting power is limited, the relative importance of the thermal Noise increases (see also Table 4.2) when the cell radius increases.
+Figure 4.1 shows the influence of the cell radius (X axis R_c in km) and the BS transmitting power limitation (curves drawn for $5W < P{max} < \infty$) on the pole capacity given by the expression (4.20).
+Since the transmitting power is limited, the relative importance of the thermal noise increases (see also Table 4.2) when the cell radius increases.
 As a consequence, the cell capacity decreases.
-This figure also shows that for an unlimited base station transmitting power ( $P{max} \rightarrow \infty$ ), the cell capacity is not limited by its radius: it stays constant whatever the cell radius.
-Furthermore, the influence of the thermal Noise appears only for radii larger than 800 m, and becomes really important for $R_e > 1$ Km.
-Considering the typical value of $P{max}$ is 20W, we also observe that until a radius of 800 meters, the maximum transmitting power can be divided by 4 (5 W) without generating a high degradation of the cell capacity.
-This one decreases from 34 (for $P{max} = 20W$ ) to 31 mobiles per cell (for $P{max} = 5W$ ): the cell loss represents less than 10%.
+This figure also shows that for an unlimited base station transmitting power ($P{max} \rightarrow \infty$), the cell capacity is not limited by its radius: it stays constant whatever the cell radius.
+Furthermore, the influence of the thermal noise appears only for radii larger than 800 m, and becomes really important for $R_e > 1$ km.
+Considering the typical value of P{max} is 20W, we also observe that until a radius of 800 meters, the maximum transmitting power can be divided by 4 (5 W) without generating a high degradation of the cell capacity.
+This one decreases from 34 (for $P{max} = 20W$) to 31 mobiles per cell (for $P{max} = 5W$): the cell loss represents less than 10%.

-The relative importance of the thermal Noise is highlighted on Table 4.2, done for $P{max} = 20W$ .
-That table shows that for a cell radius $R_c$ of 1 Km the relative importance of the load due to the thermal Noise term represents only 5% of the total load of the cell.
-And the decrease of mobile number is only 6% ( $= \frac{34-32}{32}$ ).
+The relative importance of the thermal noise is highlighted on Table 4.2, done for $P{max} = 20W$.
+That table shows that for a cell radius R_c of 1 km the relative importance of the load due to the thermal noise term represents only 5% of the total load of the cell.
+And the decrease of mobile number is only 6% ($= \frac{34-32}{32}$).
 But that influence increases rapidly when the cell radius increases.
-It reaches 58% of the total load of the cell and the cell capacity decrease reaches about 40% (from 34 to 21 mobiles), when the cell radius $R_c$ is 2 Km.
+It reaches 58% of the total load of the cell and the cell capacity decrease reaches about 40% (from 34 to 21 mobiles), when the cell radius R_c is 2 km.
+We also notice (Table 4.2) that for a cell radius of 3 km, it reaches 220%.

-Figure 4.1: Cell Capacity (mobile number) vs Cell Radius with a BS transmitting power varying from 5W to 100W.
+Figure 4.1: Cell Capacity (mobile number) vs Cell Radius with a BS transmitting power varying from 5W to 100W, and for $\eta = 3.5$.